 Encouraging staff vaccinations

-the Government's latest vaccine health information
+the government's latest vaccine health information

-Having an open conversation with staff can help maintain a healthy working relationship and avoid future disputes, while supporting staff in protecting their health.
+Having an open conversation with staff members can help maintain a healthy working relationship and avoid future disputes, while supporting staff in protecting their health.

 paid time off for vaccination appointments